This hearty and comforting doenjang jjigae is made with an assortment of seafood.

 - Cut the tofu into 1/2-inch thick bite size slices.
 Cut the zucchini, onion, mushrooms, and radish into bite size pieces.
 Roughly chop the scallion, and thinly slice the chili pepper.

-- Add the anchovy broth (or water), soybean paste and gochugaru to a small pot.
+- Add the anchovy broth (or rice water or plain water), soybean paste and gochugaru to a small pot.
 Stir well to dissolve the soy bean paste.
 Add the radish and onion.
 Bring it to a boil over medium high heat, and cook for 3 to 4 minutes.